turboapps/docs/server/administration/workspaces.md

   If a user installs an application while they have permission, but that permission is later revoked, an error message will be displayed when the application is launched.

 - **VM Version**: The VM version is a version string that specifies which Turbo VM version will be used for execution.
 The available VM versions are sourced from the Turbo Virtual Machine system image.
 See [VM Version](../../hub/repositories/repository-settings.html#vm-version).
-- **Enable Assembly cache**: Enables pre-caching of application DLL and EXE files on the Application Servers’ local disk for faster loading.
+- **Enable Assembly cache**: Enables pre-caching of application assemblies for faster loading, at the cost of additional disk space.
+Particularly beneficial for complex applications with numerous DLLs and EXEs, but typically not required for smaller applications.
 See [Use DLL cache](../../hub/repositories/repository-settings.html#use-dll-cache).
 - **Launch on Install**: Automatically launch the application when it is registered onto a device, such as when running the `subscribe <workspace> --register` commands from the Turbo client.
 - **Run as Administrator**: Runs the application with administrator privileges.
 - **Container Name**: The container name that is used when launching the application.
 By default the image's name is used.